sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/event-triggers/available/campaign-generated.md

 ![Generating](./img/campaign-generated-generating.png)

-Once the generation is complete, the campaign will move to the "Preview Ready" state, and this trigger will fire and event with the details of the campaign.
+Once the generation is complete, the campaign will move to the "Preview Ready" state, and this trigger will fire an event with the details of the campaign.

 ![Preivew](./img/campaign-generated-preview.png)